 Neighbourhood View™

-• Module “C” provides details regarding historical delinquency, age of creditor, and average Equifax credit scores.
+• Module C: Historical delinquency, credit age and average credit scores

 Below are some additional resources linked for your reference: release notes, variable list, metadata, glossary, and user guide.